 At AP, we take reviewing smartphones as seriously as we do testing the best mirrorless cameras – after all, far more images are now shot on smartphones than anything else.
-We look at image quality, video quality, handling, durability, battery life, ease of use, and more.
+We look at image quality, video quality, editing features, handling, durability, battery life, ease of use, and more, looking at each camera lens and feature in detail.
 To know more about our testing criteria and what to look for in a smartphone camera, we’ve put together an explainer on how to choose one at the bottom of this page.

 So, let’s get stuck into the best camera phones you can buy and don’t forget to download one of the best editing apps for smartphones.